stephencookdev/react-t-shirt-forms/examples/README.md

 [demo]() / [code](./custom-styling)

-T-Shirt Forms is very modular.
-If you don't want the default stylings that come with the form, then you can just not `import` them, and they won't end up in your bundle!
+T-Shirt Forms is modular.
+If you don't want the default stylings that come with the form, then you can not `import` them, and they won't end up in your bundle!

 ## Field Validations